arangrhie/merfin/README.md

 * assess collapsed or duplicated region of the assembly (`-hist` or `-dump`)
 * QV* for all scaffolds and the assembly (`-hist`)
 * K* completeness (`-completeness`)
-* filter variant calls for polishing (`-polish`: reference is from the same individual)
+* filter variant calls for polishing
+  - Reference is from the same individual: `-polish` (uses `k*`)
+  - Reference is partially from the same individual, or copy-number estimates are unstable.
+This mode disables `k*`.
+    - `-better`: Almost identical to `-polish`, with `k*` disabled (deprecated)
+    - `-loose` : Remove variants only when the num. missing (error) k-mers increase.
+Neutral alternate paths that score equally to the reference path are *included*.
+    - `-strict`: Include variants only when the num. missing (error) k-mers decrease.
+Neutral alternative paths that score equally to the reference path are *excluded*

+### Updates
+* 2022-12-02 `-better`, `-loose`, `-strict` modes used for polishing the T2T-HG002XY assemblies are added

 ### Determine kmer copy numbers